JokerDKha/SOSLZS/README.md

 rePack:

-Step 1: Copy your file already edit to Folder "File-extract"
+Step 1: Copy your file already edit to Folder "File-extract\lzs-repack"

-Step 2: Run patch.bat
+Step 2: Run pack.bat

 Now your new file are repack in Folder "lzs-here"